 Now looking west from the center of the Cabrillo Bridge, El Prado travels west toward the western mesa of Balboa Park, the Uptown community, and San Diego International Airport by way of Laurel Street.
 Photo taken 02/19/05.

-Views of the Cabrillo Bridge, which carries Laurel Street over California 163, as seen looking northbound from a Balboa Park hiking trail located adjacent to the right-of-way for the freeway.
+This series of photos provides views of the Cabrillo Bridge, which carries Laurel Street over California 163, as seen looking northbound from a Balboa Park hiking trail located adjacent to the right-of-way for the freeway.
 Photo taken 03/06/98.

-Interstate 5/California 163 Interchange from Balboa Park
+Interstate 5 / California 163 Interchange from Balboa Park

 Views of the California 163/Interstate 5 stack interchange as seen from the trails of Balboa Park north and west of the interchange.
 Photos taken 10/26/02.